-The UK Fulbright Summer Institutes are three- to four-week academic and cultural programs hosted by top universities across the United Kingdom for U.S. undergraduates.
+The Fulbright UK Summer Institutes are three- to four-week academic and cultural programs hosted by top universities across the United Kingdom for U.S. undergraduates.
 Participants get an opportunity to experience an exciting course of study at a top UK University, explore the culture, heritage and history of the UK, and develop their academic ability by improving presentation, research and communication skills.

 The costs covered by the Fulbright Commission and its partner institutions include return US-UK airfare, tuition and fees at the host institution, accommodation, and in some cases, a small daily allowance for meals.

 To be eligible you must: